 After the ceremony, you can walk through the Green Park (a gorgeous, completely green public park) into the city!

 Ok, so English food gets a bad wrap, but you have to try some of the traditional grub while you’re there!
 Bangers, pie, mash “English breakfast” and fish and chips were the dishes Doug and I really wanted to try while we were in the city…and oh boy, did we.

-Although neither of us eats fish (he’s deathly allergic to seafood and I’m a vegetarian), we still visited a fish & chips pub and noshed on some fresh chips!
+Although neither of us ate fish at the time (he’s deathly allergic to seafood and I was eating a vegetarian), we still visited a fish & chips pub and noshed on some fresh chips!
 Doug was obsessed with HP sauce and put it all over everything the remainder of the trip.
 It’s like a brown, vinegar heavy ketchup that tastes very tangy and delicious- just try it!